mjordan/islandora_workbench_docs/docs/preparing_data.md

     If you are focused on refining your CSV metadata, you can save time by skipping the creation of media by including `nodes_only: true` in your configuration file.

+Some things to note about using Google Sheets:

+* You can use a Google Sheet in all tasks that use a CSV file as input.
+* All of the columns required in a local CSV file are also required in the Google spreadsheet.
+* The URL in the configuration file needs single or double quotes around it, like any other value that contains a colon.
+* You can use either the URL you copy from your browser when you are viewing the spreadsheet (which ends in "/edit#gid=0" or something similar), or the "sharing" URL you copy into your clipboard from within the "Share" dialog box (which ends in "edit?usp=sharing").
+Either is OK.
+* The Google spreadsheet must be publicly readable, e.g. with "Anyone on the Internet with this link can view" permission.
+* Spreadsheets work best for descriptive metadata if all cells are formatted as "Plain text".
+To do this in Google Sheets, select all cells, then choose the menu items Format > Number > Plain text *before adding any content to the cells*.
+* If the values in the `file` column of the spreadsheet are relative, they are assumed to point to files within your local `input_directory`, just like they do in a local CSV input file.
+However, you can also use absolute file paths and URLs in the `file` column, as described above.

 ### Selecting a specific worksheet within a Google Sheet

 Worksheets within a given Google Sheet are identified by a "gid".
 If a Sheet has only a single worksheet, its "gid" is "0" (zero):